dnarain-astro/docs/astro/migrate-to-astro.md

 Once you confirm that your project works as expected in a local environment, you can push your project to a Deployment on Astro.
 For more information, see [Deploy Code](deploy-code.md).

-## Step 5: Create Deployment-Level Configurations
+## Step 5: Migrate Production-Level Configurations

-Depending on the function and context of your existing project, you might need to configure additional Astro settings to fully migrate your project to a production Astro Deployment.
+Depending on the function and context of your existing project, you might need to configure additional Astro settings to fully migrate your project to a production-level Astro Deployment.
 Read the following docs to learn more about how to configure your project on Astro:

 - [Environment Variables](environment-variables.md)
 - [Configure a Secrets Backend](secrets-backend.md)